The Beginner’s Guide on How to Become a Nurse

 Speak to different people working on the unit/department and see if their mission and values align with your own.
 These steps will impress your potential boss during the interview, who is looking for employee excellence, satisfaction, and retention.

-Bring good questions to the interview, such as: What is the 1-5 year goal(s) for this unit?
+Bring good questions to the interview, such as: What is the one- to five-year goal(s) for this unit?
 What is your personal leadership style?
 What are the expectations of the various people working in this unit?
 Bring your passion and commitment, even if you are inexperienced.
-A life time learner is important in all nursing jobs.
+A lifetime learner is important in all nursing jobs.